Hackers Try to Extort Apple After Stealing Files From Manufacturer

-A hacker gang has stolen files from a company that manufactures Apple products and is openly trying to extort the tech giant in exchange for not leaking them.
+A hacker gang has stolen files from a company that manufactures Apple products and is openly trying to extort the tech giant in exchange for not leaking them, NBC News reports.

 Apple declined to comment on whether it intended to pay, but the hackers' extortion letter to the company remained online Thursday night.